Arwic/SpeedLog/README.md

 ## Install

 1. Clone this repo, `git clone https://github.com/Arwic/SpeedLog`
+2. Install requirements, `pip install -r requirements.txt`
-2. Create task to run `speedlog.py` as often as you like
+3. Create task to run `speedlog.py` as often as you like

 ## Graphing your results